prjctimg/huetiful/README.md

 ```

-[See the filterBy module][filterBy] for examples on filtering colors and the sortBy module for sorting functions.
+[See the filterBy module](<https://prjctimg.github.io/huetiful/filterBy.html>]
+[modules) for examples on filtering colors and the sortBy module for sorting functions.

 ### Palette generators